 Disability rates measure the probability that a member will become disabled and receive a disability retirement benefit.
 The Retirement System currently uses disability rates that vary by age.
+There have only been two reported disabilities over the last five years.
 As the disability retirement benefit has little impact on the liability for active members, we are recommending no change in the disability rates.